-An EU Regulation on the prudential requirements of investment firms (Regulation (EU) 2019/2033) and its accompanying Directive (Directive (EU) 2019/2034) (together, "IFR/IFD") took effect on June 26, 2021.
-IFR/IFD introduced a bespoke prudential regime for most MiFID investment firms, to replace the one that applied under the fourth Capital Requirements Directive and the Capital Requirements Regulation.
-IFR/IFD represents a complete overhaul of "prudential" regulation in the EU.
-As the application dates for IFR/IFD fell outside the end of the Brexit transition period, the UK was not required to implement the legislation and instead established the Investment Firms Prudential Regime that took effect on January 1, 2022, which is intended to achieve similar outcomes to IFR/IFD.
-There is a risk that this regime will result in higher regulatory including general capital requirements, for affected firms liquidity requirements, remuneration requirements, requirements to conduct internal capital adequacy assessments and new, more onerous remuneration rules, additional requirements on disclosures and public reporting, which could hinder our ability to deploy capital as well freely as we would wish and to recruit and incentivize staff.
-Different and extended internal governance, disclosure, reporting, liquidity, and group "prudential" consolidation requirements, (among other things), each of which requirements under IFR/IFD, could also have a material impact on our European operations, although these operations.
-Further, the U.K. has established its own prudential regime for investment firms that are transitional provisions allowing firms subject to increase their capital MiFID II (as implemented in the U.K.), which is intended to achieve similar outcomes to the necessary level over three IFR/IFD.
+An EU Regulation on the prudential requirements of investment firms (Regulation (EU) 2019/2033) and its accompanying Directive (Directive (EU) 2019/2034) (together, "IFR/IFD") impose a prudential regime for most MiFID investment firms, including general capital requirements, liquidity requirements, remuneration requirements, requirements to conduct internal capital adequacy assessments and additional requirements on disclosures and public reporting, which could hinder our ability to deploy capital as freely as we would wish and to recruit and incentivize staff.
+Different and extended internal governance, disclosure, reporting, liquidity, and group "prudential" consolidation requirements, among other requirements under IFR/IFD, could also have a material impact on our European operations.
+Further, the U.K. has established its own prudential regime for investment firms that are subject to MiFID II (as implemented in the U.K.), which is intended to achieve similar outcomes to the IFR/IFD.